almanilsson/sharing-code-the-right-way/sharing-code-the-right-way.md

 ## Task 2: Solve Problems

 These notes will form the basis of what we’ll be working on.
 Since the checklist can be a little too general and hard to understand, we’ll break each point down into:
-**what needs to be addressed | what issue it causes | how to solve it.**
+1. What needs to be addressed
+1. What issue it causes
+1. How to solve it

 Now let’s go through the checklist points one by one, in order of priority (according to me), and fix them.
-Please note that the provided solutions are not the only options, but have been made simple and direct so you can just get them done.
+Please note that the provided solutions are not the only options, but have been made simple and direct so you can get them done quickly.

 ### Host Code in a Public Version-Controlled Repository/ The code isnt public or version controlled